associacaosilo/liberteofuturo-site/_pages/movimento-en.md

 p5Funciona: says Ailton Krenak.

-frase1: against the end of the world, imagine how you want to live. (dare! dream, create, extrapolate reason.);
+frase1: ' against the end of the world: imagine how you want to live. (dare! dream, create, extrapolate reason.);'
-frase2: propose public policies and legislative and normative changes that will reduce racial, gender, and class inequalities and take democracy beyond the mere act of voting every election.
+frase2: ': propose public policies and legislative and normative changes that will reduce racial, gender, and class inequalities and take democracy beyond the mere act of voting every election.
 (Dare!
-And be objective.);
+And be objective.);'
-frase3: suggest ways of eliminating the consumption habits that enslave our species and others as well.
+frase3: ': suggest ways of eliminating the consumption habits that enslave our species and others as well.
 (Dare!
-And be specific.);
+And be specific.);'
-frase4: suggest actions to stop the destruction of nature and guarantee the continuity of all forms of life on the planet.
+frase4: ': suggest actions to stop the destruction of nature and guarantee the continuity of all forms of life on the planet.
 (Dare!
-And be a fighter.);
+And be a fighter.);'
-frase5: define the best form of civil disobedience for creating the future in which you want to live!
-(Dare!).
+frase5: ': define the best form of civil disobedience for creating the future in which you want to live!
+(Dare!).'

 tituloQuemSomos: Who we are
 subtituloQuemSomos: Everyone who makes this movement happen